opnsense/docs/source/manual/shaping.rst

 traffic and can be combined with other functions such as captive portal or high availability (CARP).

-Bandwidth limitations can be defined based upon the interface(s), ip source & destination, direction of traffic (in/out) and port numbers (application).
+Bandwidth limitations can be defined based upon the interface(s), IP source & destination, direction of traffic (in/out) and port numbers (application).

 Available bandwidth can be shared evenly over all users, this allows for